BigSlayWai/tech-returners-project/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## 📄 License
+## 📄 Things to note!

-Distributed under the MIT License.
-See `LICENSE` for more information.
+Vercel is not allowing the Stripe payment workflow.
+Hosting this application through Netlify etc would fix the problem.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>